-The eleventh Star Trek movie is opening this Friday, and I don’t know about you, but I’ve already bought my ticket.
-It’s a reboot of the original series, which means more James Tiberius Kirk, Spock, and the rest of the the gang.
-It’s enough to make me jump up and down in excitement.
+The 11th Star Trek film is opening this Friday, and I don’t know about you, but I’ve already bought my ticket.
+It’s a reboot of the original, meaning more James Tiberius Kirk, Spock, and the rest of the gang.
+It’s enough to make me jump up and down in excitement – and not just for terminology.

 Brave New Words: The Oxford Dictionary of Science Fiction is edited by Jeff Prucher.
 Prucher’s entertaining entries are a window to the entire science fiction genre, through the words invented and passed along throughout the years.